 AYAHUASCA RETREAT, PERU

-This exclusive retreat, available only to UK Military Veterans, will be held at the beautiful La Medicina retreat centre on the outskirts of Tarapoto, Peru.
+Our exclusive retreats will be held at the beautiful La Medicina retreat centre on the outskirts of Tarapoto, Peru.
 Tarapoto lies in the San Martín region of northern Peru, characterised by Amazonian cloud forest and abundant palm trees.

-The incredibly friendly and knowledgeable staff at La Medicina will be hosting the retreat.
-They have a great deal of experience offering these services specifically aimed at military veterans.
-All accommodation, food and the four Ayahuasca ceremonies performed during the week are included in the £1575.00 price. *Please note that flights to and from the retreat are not included in this price*.
+The incredibly friendly and knowledgeable staff at La Medicina will be hosting the retreat and they have a great deal of experience offering these services.
+All accommodation, food and up to four Ayahuasca ceremonies performed during the week are included in the price with a maximum of eight participants.

-The retreat will start on 6th April and finish on 13th April.
-We ask participants to book flights arriving into Tarapoto the day before and departing the day after these dates.
+We ask participants to book flights arriving into Tarapoto the day before and departing the day after the retreat dates.

 *Please note, it is the responsibility of the participant to book and pay for any accommodation required prior to the start and after the end of the retreat*.
 However, we would be very happy to recommend places to stay and eat nearby.